 GRAMS

 GRAMS can improve sensitivity by more than an order of magnitude compared to previous experiments.
 The GRAMS detector is also optimized for cosmic-ray antimatter surveys to indirectly search for dark matter.
 In particular, low-energy antideuterons will provide an essentially background-free dark matter signature.
-With an exceptional sensitivity, GRAMS would be able to detect antideuterons from dark matter annihilation or decay even with a single balloon flight.
+With exceptional sensitivity, GRAMS would be able to detect antideuterons from dark matter annihilation or decay, even with a single balloon flight.
 GRAMS would also be able to investigate and validate possible dark matter signatures suggested by the Fermi Gamma-ray Space Telescope and the Alpha Magnetic Spectrometer.